 - Free forever and without adverts or subscriptions.

 - No size limits when it comes to sending files.

 Telegram's secret chats

 This privacy feature is one of its most acclaimed functions.
-You can establish private and ephemeral chats with other users using an end-to-end encryption that can only be read by the user that has the authentication key and only once.
-It became quite controversial because members of ISIS used it communicate.
+You can establish private and ephemeral chats with other users using end-to-end encryption that can only be read by the user that has the authentication key and only once.
+It became quite controversial because members of ISIS used it to communicate.